The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 Client communication — the professional explanation

 "The shampoo you use at home is not just a cleansing product in our protocol — it is the daily step that either maintains or undermines what we are doing in the treatment room.
-Think of it this way: if we spend an hour restoring your scalp's microbiome and barrier function in here, and then you go home and wash with a shampoo that disrupts the microbiome and strips your barrier every day, a significant amount of that work is being reversed between appointments."
+Think of it this way: if we spend an hour supporting your scalp's microbiome and barrier function in here, and then you go home and wash with a shampoo that works against both every day, a significant amount of that work is being reversed between appointments."

-"The [specific wash] I am recommending for you is formulated specifically for [your scalp condition — e.g., androgenetic thinning / seborrheic dermatitis / dry scalp].
-It cleanses without disrupting your microbiome, without stripping your sebum below the level your scalp needs, and without raising your scalp's pH above the therapeutic range.
+"The [specific wash] I am recommending for you is formulated for [your scalp condition — e.g., androgenetic thinning / seborrheic dermatitis / dry scalp].
+It cleanses without disrupting your microbiome, without stripping your sebum below the level your scalp needs, and without raising your scalp's pH above the range it works best in.
 It is not just a better shampoo — it is the first step of your home protocol, every day."

 Frequently Asked Questions